 In 2013, Highline Schools Foundation awarded $48,675 in Excel grants for 77 grants at 35 different schools in Highline Public Schools

 In 20912, Highline Schools Foundation awarded $41,539 in Excel/MAD grants for 78 grants at 35 different schools throughout Highline Public Schools

 2011-2012 Funded Grants

 In 2011, the Highline Schools Foundation awarded $31,608 in Excel/MAD grants for 54 grants at 30 different schools throughout Highline Public Schools

 MAD Grants: MAD Grants are funded by Nanci Tangeman, a graduate of Mount Rainier High School in Des Moines, WA (1979) and Chris Blumenthal, a graduate of Grant High School in Portland, OR (1981).
 They started MAD Grants in 2002 after Chris heard a radio story about a couple in Boston who had started a grant program for teachers in their school district as a way to give back to their community.
-Nanci and Chris donated to the Foundation from 2002 through 2012 and again in 2014 and 2015 to fund a number of projects.
+Since 2002, Nanci and Chris have donated to Highline Schools Foundation to fund a number of projects.